AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-27-fluid-type-scale-with-css-clamp.md

 {% aside %}
   If you're not using Sass, the approach outlined in this article can be applied in just about any context where you have access to simple math functions, including in vanilla CSS with the `calc` utility.
 The latter ends up being slightly more verbose, so I recommend using a preprocessor like Sass if possible.

+  Alternatively, you can use [Fluid Type Scale Calculator](https://www.fluid-type-scale.com/), an open-source tool I published that allows you to customize some parameters and copy-paste fluid typography variables into any project:

+  {% include img.html src: "fluid-type-scale.png", alt: "The landing page for the Fluid Type Scale Calculator website features a big bold headline that reads: 'Fluid Type Scale Calculator.'
+Below is a subtitle that reads: 'Generate font size variables for a fluid type scale.
+Grab the output CSS and drop it into any existing design system.'
+Below the header is a two-column layout with a form on the left and some output code on the right showing CSS variables for font sizing." %}
 {% endaside %}

 {% include toc.md %}